William-Yeh/ansible-nodejs/README.md

 ## History

+- 1.0 : Use Ansible 2.0 syntax; support up to Node.js 5.x.

-- 1.0 : From now on, the role installs Node.js from [NodeSource](https://github.com/nodesource/distributions) binary distributions.
+- Initial commit (2015-05-08): From now on, the role installs Node.js from [NodeSource](https://github.com/nodesource/distributions) binary distributions.